Your Software PM Mentor

 Change management starts only after a project management plan is approved.
 You do not need to create change requests during the planning phase.
 Here nothing is final, and everything is a draft.

 I want to ensure you understand this.
-Whether it is a Project Management Plan or it is a Sprint Backlog – when it is signed and approved the only way to introduce a change is by creating a change request.
+Whether it is a Project Management Plan or it is a Sprint Backlog – when it is signed and approved, the only way to introduce a change is by creating a change request.
 At least you want to strive for it.

 Types of Changes

 Change Request.
-You can use this kind of request to make a change to the approved plan, it’s baselines, to a policy, or procedure, etc. So, it is a general type.
+You can use this kind of request to make a change to the approved plan, its baselines, to a policy, or procedure, etc. So, it is a general type.

 Corrective Action.
 This type is used to take any actions necessary to get back to the initial plan.
 And I say it again.
 You can’t change the project plan at your will.
 You must do everything possible to keep to it.
-You need to resolve problems, remove impediments and push the project further.
+You need to resolve problems, remove impediments, and push the project further.

 However, when things go really wrong, you need to take an action to get back on track.
 For example, you can ask your team to work overtime to catch up.
 Or remove something from the project scope.
 Or push the deadline.